 Back in my article about how to achieve happiness in life, I added something that seem very relevant to today’s times: the search for validation.
 Many have opined that this kind of search is the cause of a lot of problems in society.
 People today, such as millennials, just accept that validation is a need.
 But, is it?

-This TED talk has a good explanation about the Search for Validation Society.
+This TED talk has an interesting explanation about the search for validation, calling today’s society as the Search for Validation Society.